 2020 for everyone across the globe has brought everyone together in a way like you are for say sitting in India and somebody is sitting in Brazil and for a fact we all are going through the same thing i.e Covid-19.
 It has also majorly impacted the Indian economy.
 As the government announced the complete lockdown in March which continued till May the business lives came to a complete stand still except for essential services.

 From an economic perspective, India was already facing a slower growth rate of about 3.1% in the last quarter of 2019.
 Then we entered 2020 and the pandemic struck at the beginning of the year.
 In the first quarter of 2020 i.e April to June India showed a contraction of 24% which is the largest in history that’s anyone has ever seen.
 In quarter two, India still stood at -7% and quarter 3 and quarter 4 results are still awaited.
 The estimates today are India might end this financial year at about -7.7%.
-These statistics definitely shows how much India has been impacted.
+These statistics definitely show how much India has been impacted.

 Impact of Covid’19 on Indian Economy:

 Sectors like Industrial manufacturing and services were heavily hit with an exception of agriculture as there was a good harvest season in India.
 The revival figures were an indication which was from -24% to -7% which was strong enough to prove that India has the capability of bouncing back.
-Another reason for the negative growth could be attributed to the second wave of covid’19 in India.
+Another reason for the negative growth is because of the second wave of covid’19 in India.
 Economists are trying to figure out how Indian economy is going to recover.
 Some suggest that it is a split recovery where some sectors are going to recover at a much faster pace like technology, pharmaceuticals whereas industries like aviation sector and hospitality is going to get back to normal at a slower pace.

 Covid’19- An opportunity for India